ericoporto/ags-manual-wiki/Tumbleweed.md

 *Tumbleweed Verbs*
-is a template that allows you to recreate those classic SCUMM games, as well as the modern iteration Thimbleweed Park(tm) by Terrible Toybox, Inc.
+is a template that allows you to recreate those classic SCUMM games, as well as the modern iteration Thimbleweed Park (TM) by Terrible Toybox, Inc.

 Setting up the template with all your custom graphics and colors has been simplified a lot.
 All settings are grouped in the submodule TemplateSettings.asc.